Pharma-collect/Web_server/README.md

 * image_url

 ### [POST] - updateProduct
 Allows you to update a product.
-Please send only what you want to change.
+You only have to send the data you want to change.
 Parameters :
 * product_id *
 * title